Skip to main content

 If you're not sure if your child has heat rash

-Look at other rashes in children.
+Look at other rashes in babies and children.

-How you can treat or prevent heat rash yourself
+How you can treat heat rash yourself

-The main thing to do is keep your skin cool so you do not sweat and irritate the rash.
+If you have heat rash the main thing to do is keep your skin cool so you do not sweat and irritate the rash.

 To keep your skin cool

-• wear loose cotton clothing
+• Wear loose cotton clothing.

-• use lightweight bedding
+• Use lightweight bedding.

-• take cool baths or showers
+• Take cool baths or showers.

-• drink plenty of fluid to avoid dehydration
+• Drink plenty of fluid to avoid dehydration.

 To calm the itching or prickly feeling

-• apply something cold, such as a damp cloth or ice pack (wrapped in a tea towel) for up to 20 minutes
+• Apply something cold, such as a damp cloth or ice pack (wrapped in a tea towel), for up to 20 minutes.

-• tap or pat the rash instead of scratching it
+• Tap or pat the rash instead of scratching it.

-• do not use perfumed shower gels or creams
+• Do not use perfumed shower gels or creams.

 A pharmacist can help with heat rash